oleg-py/blog/_posts/2019-04-26-fiber-safety.md

 * finishes in error.
 In that case the second task doesn't get canceled,
 * which creates a potential memory leak.
  ```
+{% endraw %}
+That doesn't quite feel right.
+Especially in presense of cancelable `flatMap`s, it's possible that we end up with a more ugly situation
 <!--more-->
-That doesn't quite feel right.
-Especially in presense of cancelable `flatMap`s, it's possible that we end up with a more ugly situation:
 ```scala
 fb <- iob.start
 // whole operation gets cancelled there